 Forgiving someone isn’t a weakness.
 The forgiver truly believes the other person won’t repeat their mistake.
 They believe the other person will change.
 The irony is the forgiver continues to forgive.
 Establishing their own pattern – just as the betrayer long established theirs.

-The betrayer learns, “Hey, I can do what I want, when I want, whenever I want, and they’ll forgive me.
+The betrayer learns, “Hey, I can do what I want, whenever I want, and they’ll forgive me.
 Awesome.”

 No. It’s not awesome.